veliovgroup/spiderable-middleware/README.md

 ## Speed-up rendering

-To speed-up rendering, you __should__ tell to the Spiderable engine when your page is ready.
-Set `window.IS_RENDERED` to `false`, and once your page is ready set this variable to `true`.
+To speed-up rendering, JS-runtime __should__ tell to the Spiderable engine when the page is ready.
+Set `window.IS_RENDERED` to `false`, and once the page is ready set this variable to `true`.
 Example:

 ```html
 <html>